Marjorie Goux, Board Chair

 John Palmer, Board Vice Chair

-John is a Parter in the Public Finance group at Orrick, Herrington & Sutcliffe LLP.
-John is a past trustee at the Ecole Bilingue de Berkeley, and currently serves on the Law Board at the Northwestern University School of Law, and on the advisory board for the Center for Practice Engagement and Innovation.
+He is a past trustee at the Ecole Bilinque de Berkeley, and currently serves on the Law Board at the Northwestern University School of Law, and on the advisory board for the Center for Practice Engagement and Innovation.